It’s the Goldendoodles vs Golden Retriever debate! These breeds are both attractive, intelligent, relatively easy to train dogs.

 Grooming wise, the Goldendoodle requires a lot more daily work than the Golden Retriever.
 On the other hand, Golden Retrievers shed a lot more!

-Goldies will require brushing once or twice a week, but during shedding season this may become more of a daily affair.
+Goldies will require brushing once or twice a week.
+But during shedding season this may become more of a daily affair.

-Goldendoodle’s will either require a thorough brushing of their corded coat each day to prevent matting or a trim every few months to keep the coat in a more manageable state.
+Goldendoodle’s will either need a thorough brushing of their corded coat each day to prevent matting or a trim every few months to keep the coat in a more manageable state.
 The trim can be performed by professional groomers or yourself if you know what you are doing!

 Finally, both breeds will require frequent trimming of the nails and their teeth brushed regularly.